BulkiestPizza/Notes/Programming/Flutter Notes/Navigation.md

 			onPressed:() {
 				Navigator.pop(context)
 			}
-The context refers, i assume, to the cached route that the user used to get th
+The context refers, i assume, to the cached route that the user used to get to the location

 ## References